aherron26/ELK-Stack-Project/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly secure, in addition to restricting traffic to the network.

 -What aspect of security do load balancers protect?
-Protects against DDoS attacks.
+-Protects against DDoS attacks.

 -What is the advantage of a jump box?
-The main advantage of using a JumpBox is having one origination point for administrative tasks.
+-The main advantage of using a JumpBox is having one origination point for administrative tasks.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the web traffic and system logs.

 -What does Filebeat watch for?
-Log files
+-Log files

 -What does Metricbeat record?
-Collect metrics from the operating system and from services running on the server.
+-Collects metrics from the operating system and from services running on the server.

 The configuration details of each machine may be found below.